+The sub-fund may hold short-term fixed income transferable securities on an ancillary basis.
 The sub-fund aims at an active equity portfolio, which invests in a narrow selection of shares out of the investment universe.
 The focus is on consequent price/value ratio and follows a global, disciplined investment process.
 The research is based on a worldwide network of analysts.
 The portfolio construction process is done by a team of strategists, which integrates the analyst's findings in the portfolio construction process.